-Grabbers can extend one’s reach, with the ability to extend from 26 inches up to 40 inches.
-The tool’s large jaws can grip onto items ranging from bottles to small pieces of glass.
+A grabber tool, which can extend the user’s reach from 26 inches to 40 inches, can help make everyday tasks safer and more manageable.
+A grabber tool’s large jaws can grip onto items ranging from bottles to small pieces of glass.
 Some even feature integrated magnets that make it easier to pick up small metal objects, such as a set of keys.

-This guide explains many of the features that can be most essential to consider when shopping for the best grabber tool and includes some of the best options on the market.
+This guide explains the most essential features to consider when shopping for the best grabber tool and includes some of the best options on the market.

 - BEST WITH SUCTION CUPS: Vive Suction Cup Reacher Grabber Tool